 The goal here isn’t calorie counting though, it’s doing some physical exercise at a time where you’d normally be completely sedentary.
 In that respect, under desks to a great job.

-How many calories can you burn in an average work week?
+How many calories can you burn pedalling at your desk in an average work week?

 An average workweek, spent using the desk cycle regularly should amount to around 500 calories (around 100 per workday).
 While it’s slightly discouraging to think that’s a mere biscuit, it could still be enough to tip the scales in your favour over a long period of time, combined with a good eating plan.